Helmut Benthaus: Coaching career for Basel

 For Benthaus and his team the 1976–77 was again a very successful season.
 The league format was changed.
 Instead of 14 teams playing a single round robin, it now was reduced to 12 teams with a Qualifying phase and a championship round with the six top teams.
 This meant no longer 26 games, but now 22 plus 10.
 In the Qualifying phase Basel obtained 33 points and were just two points behind Servette.
 They managed to close the gap in the championship round and because both teams were level on points the championship was decided in a play-off match.
 This match was held on 26 June 1977.
 Basels goals were scored by Mundschin and von Wartburg as they won 2–1 and became Swiss champions.
 In the 1976–77 UEFA Cup Basel played first against Glentoran F.C., Basel won 5–3 on aggregate, then in the second round against Athletic Bilbao, here they were beaten 2–4 on aggregate.

 In their 1977–78 season Benthaus and his team ended the qualification round in fourth position and ended the Championship Group in third position with 27 points, two behind Grasshopper Club and one behind Servette.
 In both domestic cups Basel reached the semi-finals.
 In the 1977–78 European Cup they were knocked out in the first round by Wacker Innsbruck.

 During the season 1977–78 they ended the qualification round in fourth position and finished the Championship Group in sixth position with just 18 points, 17 behind championship winners Servette.
 In the Swiss Cup Basel reached the quarter-final and in the League Cup the final, here they were defeated by Servette after a penalty shoot out.
 In the 1978–79 UEFA Cup first round they were knocked out by VfB Stuttgart.

 The 1979–80 season was an exiting season for Benthaus.
 After the Qualifying phase Servette, Grasshopper Club and Basel were within three points of each other.
 The close rivalry remained until the end of the season.
 In the second last game Basel were hosts to Servette, winning 1–0, and in the last away against Zürich, winning 4–2.
-Basel became champions and were two points ahead of both Grasshoppers and Servette who fished second and third respectively.
+Basel became champions and were two points ahead of both Grasshoppers and Servette who finished second and third respectively.
 The team scored 91 league goals during that league campaign.
 The team had three top goal scorers Detlev Lauscher and Erni Maissen Joseph Küttel, all three managed to score 18 league goals in that season.
 In both domestic cups Basel were knocked out in the early stages.